 MSc in Statistical Science

-You will be assessed on your performance in written examinations around May, through your work in the assessed practical problems set during the year, and by the quality and depth of your dissertation.
+You will be assessed on your performance in written examinations in May/June, through your work in the assessed practical problems set during the year, and by the quality and depth of your dissertation.

 The Postgraduate Diploma in Statistical Science is a nine-month taught course, running from October each academic year.
 It is similar to the MSc in Statistical Science but there is no dissertation.

-Applicants should complete and submit their application online and upload electronic copies of supporting materials (including written materials and the CV).
+Applicants should complete and submit their application online, via the University’s online form.
+Applicants should upload electronic copies of supporting materials (including written materials and their CV).
 Applicants can also register the email details of their referees online and the University will contact them directly to request references, confidentially and securely.
-Applicants may save a part-completed form and sign in later to complete the remaining sections.

 Paper applications are acceptable in exceptional cases where it is not possible for you to apply online; to inquire about whether your circumstances qualify for this exception, please contact the Graduate Admissions Office.